sunava/pycram/binder/README.md

 <details><summary>
 2. Setup for pycram</summary>
 <br>
 To setup a pycram workspace with docker it is neccessary to clone the respective repositories for that.
 For this simply create a rosinstall file to clone all at once.
-A reference for this can be this [rosinstall](https://github.com/K3cks/pycram/blob/binder-example/binder/pycram-http.rosinstall) file.
+A reference for this can be this <a href="https://github.com/K3cks/pycram/blob/binder-example/binder/pycram-http.rosinstall">rosinstall</a> file.
 This  differs from the standard rosinstall for pycram since the intitialization of submoudles needs to be done seperately.
 <br>

 ```